-Kaitlyn is the youngest of four children.
-She has a big sister named Rikki-Lea (17) and two brothers Brad (15) and Travis (11), and a baby sister Chloe who watches her from heaven.
+Kaitlyn has a big sister named Rikki-Lea (29) and four brothers Brad (27), Travis (24), Tobin (11), Lawson (8) and a baby sister Chloe (Kaitlyn named her baby sister) who watches her from heaven.
 She loves them all dearly and she is their princess.
 We are a successful step family living in a small country town in Western Australia

 Artist/Band: Austin Sherrie Lyrics for Song: Streets of Heaven Lyrics for Album: Streets of Heaven (Sherrie Austin/Paul Duncan/Al Kasha)